 If you are planning to take the Bergen Line (Bergensbanen), here’s what you need to know:

-- Make sure you print your tickets or have your booking code, or you’ll be buying new tickets.
+• Make sure you print your tickets or have your booking code, or you’ll buy new tickets.

 How Do I Get Tickets?

 The primary train operator in Norway, Vy, offers tickets for purchase up to 90 days in advance.
 It is wise to book tickets in advance, especially during holidays and busy periods.
-Tickets can also be purchased at Oslo S (Central Station) or Bergen Station.
+You can also buy tickets at Oslo S (Central Station) or Bergen Station.

 The Cabins On The Oslo to Bergen Train